Bermuda Militia Artillery: Foundation

 The Bermuda Militia Artillery (BMA), however, was raised in 1895.
 Although it was titled as a militia, it was in practice a voluntary organisation, akin to those of the Volunteer Force, except that volunteers for the Militia were enlisted for a term of service whereas members of the Volunteer Force could resign with fourteen days notice (except while embodied for training or active service).

-The old militia, in England and Wales, as well as in Bermuda, had been a body of men who gathered annually to train, and could be called out and embodied in times of emergency.
+The old militia, in England and Wales, as well as in Bermuda, had been a conscripted body of men who gathered annually to train, and could be called out and embodied in times of emergency.
 All males of military age who were fit to serve were required to do so.
-By the early 19th Century, the militia in Britain had become a smaller, voluntary force, from which the British Army often recruited trained soldiers.
+By the mid-19th century, the militia in Britain had become a smaller, voluntary force, from which the British Army often recruited trained soldiers.
 In Bermuda, which had seen the buildup of a regular army garrison, the militia had been allowed to lapse, but the American War of 1812 led to its resurrection.
 After the war, however, no further Militia Acts were passed and it ceased to exist.

 Historically, the Militia Artillery (in Britain and in Bermuda) had been seen as the most critical component.
 Whereas the Militia infantry and the mounted units had embodied only for annual training, or during times or war or emergency (which included quelling the Privateer Riots in Bermuda), a standing force of the Militia Artillery had been required to maintain the coastal artillery defences in Britain and Bermuda, guarding against attacks that might come at any time.
 Also, the skills of the artilleryman required more training to acquire and maintain, and annual training camps were not sufficient, which led to more emphasis being placed on the requirements of the artillery.
-Advances in artillery and tactics, by the mid-19th Century, had actually increased the importance of the militia gunners in Britain.
+Advances in artillery and tactics, by the mid-19th century, had actually increased the importance of the militia gunners in Britain.
 In Bermuda, roughly five hundred artillery pieces were emplaced by mid-century, but without the support of a militia, the regular gunners were sufficient to man only a fraction of them.